 But ComEd and Ameren recently filed motions to dismiss our proposal to the Illinois Commerce Commission (ICC).

 Don’t let the electric companies stand in the way of progress.
-In honor of Earth Day, ask the ICC to stand up for Illinois consumers and Time-of-Use pricing.
+In honor of Earth Day,.